Attending an interview can be daunting for any candidate…it’s inevitable that nerves and doubts can creep in as you get closer to the day.

 How has your previous experience prepared you for this job role?

 By having answers for numerous questions such as those above you will naturally be more relaxed and will project a prepared and dedicated individual who could excel in the advertised job role.

 This will also prove to them that you are confident and able to answer if questions are thrown at you in the workplace.

-8: Ask The Interviewer Question You Have.
+8: Ask The Interviewer Any Questions You Have.

-As well answering all the question you may be asked during your interview, make sure that you ask questions yourself.
+As well answering all the questions you may be asked during your interview, make sure that you ask questions yourself.
 This will prove that you are a multi-dimensional person and are also assessing them and how well you will fit in their business.

 Asking questions shows that you have a genuine interest in the role and are thinking beyond the simple application information and job interview process.

 Some people may apply for a job because simply have to…if this is the case then they will lack enthusiasm and interest for the role.

 Prepare the questions you would like to ask and be prepared for a question thrown back at you.
 If you can think of answers on the go then you will stand a good chance of being successful.

 Whilst it is recommended to try and sell yourself and talk about your positive attributes and achievements, avoid straying too far from the truth as it can come back to haunt you later, particularly if you land the job!